JustinScitech/wGrow/README.md

 ## Schematic Rundown
 ![image](https://user-images.githubusercontent.com/56651128/212202739-faa38f4b-5204-45ca-b54b-09f408b1a0d3.png)

-Check out the [wGrow GitHub repository](https://github.com/wGrow) for more information and to see the code and schematics for the project.
+Check out this repository for more information and to see the code and schematics for the project.
 With wGrow, taking care of your plants has never been easier!

 ## :scroll: License